aerinera/pheeb-ai-chatbot/README.md

 -   ### Chat with her
   She can talk to you about anything — and she doesn’t forget you.
-  Phoebe remembers past conversations, reacts to your emotional state,
+  Pheeb remembers past conversations, reacts to your emotional state,
   and adapts based on your relationship history.

 <div style="display: flex; gap: 24px; margin-top: 12px; align-items: center;">